Robbie Basho: Renewal of interest

+While researching the film, Barker uncovered a trove of unreleased reel-to-reel tapes, resulting in Tompkin Square's five-disc set of unreleased music: Song of the Avatars: The Lost Master Tapes (2020).

+Grass-Tops inherited tapes that had been preserved for 30 years by guitarist Glenn Jones.

 Buck Curran of psychedelic folk band Arborea has curated two Robbie Basho tribute albums, We Are All One in the Sun (2010) and Basket Full of Dragons (2016).
 Both albums feature contemporary artists reinterpreting Basho's material and original compositions inspired by his style.